lissertations/openrefine/README.md

 #### Facet by tag
 Because of the layout of a MARC file within OpenRefine, it's often easiest to look at all the instances of a given field at once, eg. all the 650 fields.
 Open up a text facet (Facet > Text facet) and select the field you want.

 **Caution!** Even if you have faceted by tag before working with the Content column, selecting anything in the 'Edit column' menu will indeed edit the entire column, *not just the faceted data*.
-Ask me how I know this 🙃
+We may have learned this the hard way 🙃

 Often having two facets can be a great way to spot inconsistencies in your data.
 For example, put a text facet on the Tags column, then another on the Indicators column.
 This will show you the indicator combinations for each instance of that particular field.
 If any shouldn't be there, simply click on the indicator values on the left to pop open a text box, where you can edit them.